lukehunter/ShoutcastDvr/README.md

 ============

 ### Description
 Windows software to schedule recurring recordings of radio shows on shoutcast.
+Credit to Dirk Reske for building a nice ShoutcastStream class upon which this is based: http://www.codeproject.com/Articles/19125/ShoutcastStream-Class

 ### Screenshot
 ![screenshot](https://github.com/lukehunter/ShoutcastDvr/blob/master/screenshot.png)